Mediterranean Kitchen Design

 Mediterranean kitchen design appeals to many homeowners, particularly those interested in adding a bright, sunny and relaxing style to their kitchen space.

 As with Tuscan kitchen design, one of the most important features of any Mediterranean kitchen design is color.
 Bold, teal blues and greens reflect the spectacular colors of the Mediterranean waters and are common for walls, accents or even larger elements like cabinets or kitchen islands.
 Walls, countertops and floors often feature beach-like sandy tans and beiges, setting the stage for the design to be infused with more impactful colors elsewhere.
-Pops of red, yellow and green can be added using smaller design elements like rugs, curtains, storage containers and glassware.
+Rich reds, yellows and greens can be added as wall or accent cabinet colors or used in smaller design elements like rugs, curtains, storage containers and glassware.

-When it comes to materials, Mediterranean kitchens tend toward natural ones, or at least natural-looking synthetics.
+When it comes to materials, Mediterranean kitchens tend toward natural ones, including tile, stone and wood.
 Hardwood floors are common, usually in lighter shades to continue a light, bright and welcoming feel.
-Cabinets are often constructed from high-quality woods like cherry; they can be left in their natural state, stained or painted to add a colorful element to the design.
-Backsplashes may be terracotta or mosaic tile, and present a great opportunity to add color, visual interest and even an artistic element to the kitchen design.
-In particular, mosaics may show off intricate designs displaying scenes redolent of the cultures of the Mediterranean, with seascapes, fishing scenes or sea life often depicted.
+Cabinets are often constructed from high-quality darker woods like cherry; they can be left in their natural state, stained or painted to add a colorful element to the design.

 Furniture in Mediterranean kitchen designs is often constructed from quality hardwood, but many homeowners who feature this relaxed, stress-free design choose to either leave the wood in its natural, unfinished state or to add some weathering to the surface.
 The option to paint chairs, tables and stools in characteristic Mediterranean colors is also available and can be a great way to brighten up the space.